Application Lifecycle Management-ALM

 What is ALM?

 ALM (application lifecycle management) represents the complete lifecycle of a product or an application, from conception through retirement.
-The therm is used in the context of software applications, but it can be used in other type of systems as well.
+The term is used in the context of software applications, but it can be used in other types of systems as well.

 The lifecycle of an application in many cases, includes these phases:

 Start from the idea and the drawing board, make the business case and go from there to derive the requirements.

 An application’s lifecycle should start from the drawing board, where the relevant stakeholders define what they need to have in the application to support their business cases.
 This is the source for creating the requirements.